 Step 3: What Amount of Proteins/Fat/Carbs/Fiber To Eat For Fat Burning

-However, you don't want to drastically reduce your carbs under 100 per day, like many of those fad diets like Keto or Atkins wants you to do.
+However, you don't want to drastically reduce your carbs to under 100 per day, like many of those fad diets like Keto or Atkins want you to do.

-The reason is because carbohydrates are a fuel energy for your body and you need that in order to maintain your energy support.
+The reason is that carbohydrates are fuel energy for your body and you need that in order to maintain your energy support.

 Especially if you are exercising, as you need the carbs for fuel.

-In the long run it is difficult to maintain of eating so few carbs, as it is not enjoyable nor healthy.
+In the long run, it is difficult to maintain eating so few carbs, as it is not enjoyable or healthy.

 Eventually, they give up and go back to eating like they normally did, and put the weight right back on in a few months.

-Besides, who doesn’t want to enjoy some of your favorite foods like breads, ice cream and a slice of pizza once in a while.
+Besides, who doesn’t want to enjoy some of your favorite foods like bread, ice cream, and a slice of pizza once in a while?

 So forget about doing any crazy carb restrictions or starvation diets as it will just frustrate you and drive you nuts.

 Americans do eat too many carbs, especially simple carbs.
-But you need to moderate them without sever restriction and eat the proper carbs proportion with your proteins, fats, and fiber.
+But you need to moderate them without severe restriction and eat the proper carbs in proportion with your proteins, fats, and fiber.